 Danger: It is strongly dis-advised to make any manual changes to these folders.
 There are no foreseen reasons to do this.
-For example:
+Any manual deleting of data in this cache will show a warning that the local files were deleted and will ask you to confirm if you ALSO want to remove the equivalent data in the data center!

-- Any manual deleting of data in this cache automatically triggers the deletion of the equivalent data in the data center! - If someone opens a file directly from the local cache, then it is quite possible that you open an outdated file.
-For example: Applications that are not integrated with the Syncer and that show a list of 'Recent files' that you opened: Mind that to that application those are files in the local cache, not the source files in the AE SaaS data center! (example: PackEdge, ArtPro, Photoshop, Acrobat)
+Also, if someone opens a file directly from the local cache, then it is quite possible that you open an outdated file.
+For example: Applications that are not integrated with the Syncer () and that show a list of 'Recent files' that you opened: be aware that - to that application - those 'recent files' are files in the local cache, not the source files in the AE SaaS data center! (): PackEdge, ArtPro, Photoshop, Acrobat ...